jp-marques/financial-sentiment-analysis/README.md

 source nlp_env/bin/activate
 ```

-### 3. Run the Interactive Demo
+### 4. Run the Interactive Demo
 Once the environment is activated, run the demo script.
-The first time you run this, it will download the model (~400MB).
+The first time you run this, it will download the fine-tuned model from the Hugging Face Hub (~400MB).
 ```bash
 python quick_demo.py
 ```
 You can now enter financial headlines to see real-time sentiment predictions.

----

-## Project Summary

-This project develops a high-performance sentiment analysis model for financial news headlines to generate reliable trading signals.
-Starting with baseline models (TF-IDF & Logistic Regression), the project culminates in fine-tuning a domain-specific transformer, `ProsusAI/finbert`.

-### Key Results
-- **Peak Accuracy:** **80.8%** with the fine-tuned FinBERT model, a **13.4 point** improvement over the baseline.
-- **Negative Sentiment Detection (F1-Score):** Increased from 7% to **50% (~7x improvement)**, enabling superior risk detection.

 ---